By Neal on 05/24/2012 20:56 UTC

 Huge Savings With A SunPower Zero-Down Solar Lease

 In the end, the homeowner gets a chance to stabilize their electric bills, and for example, can turn $160 worth of electricity into a $90 lease payment, saving $600 plus per year – and substantially more down the road.
 In return SunPower has tax credits that can be utilized by its various financial partners and is able to increase its volume, thus dropping their cost per unit and setting themselves up to be more competitive in the future when today’s current solar incentives are long gone.
 Everyone is getting something out of the deal and while savings can vary, most people are pleasantly surprised at the considerable reduction they can see in their current utility bills.
 What could you do with an additional $500 to $2000 per year that you didn’t hand over to the utility company?

 There are no gimmicks or hidden costs.
 Everything is spelled out in the detailed SunPower lease quotation.
 The only major requirements are being the owner of the residential property and being able to satisfy the minimal credit score threshold.
 Otherwise in a typical installation, all the costs are taken care of and the homeowner isn’t required to make any payments until after the system has been fully installed and commissioned.

-Every household varies in their needs and utility demands, the only way to know for sure if solar is something that would make sense for your home is to get a free Solar Topps leasing quote today.
+Every household varies in their needs and utility demands, the only way to know for sure if solar is something that would make sense for your home is to get a free zero-down solar lease from Solar Topps today.